-Morocco: Multiculturalism and Human Rights
+Morocco: Migration and Transnational Identity

-PLEASE NOTE: This syllabus represents a recent semester.
+This syllabus is representative of a typical semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.

 Course Description

 This course is designed to develop student proficiency and communication in Modern Standard Arabic.
 While emphasis is placed primarily upon oral comprehension and conversational skills (i.e., listening and speaking), reading and writing are highlighted as crucial to the reinforcement of those skills.
 Thus, the course is designed not only to help students acquire Arabic, but also to grasp cultural practices in the Arab world.
 Cultural context is built into the course and introduced through audiovisual materials and experiential activities accompanying the textbook.
 Intermediate Arabic provides students a more in-depth background in daily life issues, enabling them to master critical language skills necessary for performing everyday activities.